petersulyok/smfc/DEVELOPMENT.md

 # Release process

+## Creation of a new GitHub release
 Follow these steps to create a new release:

 * Change the version number in `pyproject.toml` and `./doc/smfc.1` files
 * Run `uv sync` for updating version number in `uv.lock` file